YukiNix/FreeBSD_EPSON_TM-H6000IV_CUPS_Driver/README.md

 # FreeBSD CUPS Driver for EPSON TM-H6000IV Multifunction Printer

-A CUPS driver for EPSON TM-H6000IV on FreeBSD.
+This code is ported from EPSON ImpactReceipt-3.0.0.0 (EPSON impact and receipt printers' CUPS driver for Linux host).

-It could run with other EPSON impact and receipt model too, but I can not test since I do not have those printers.

-It does not work on endorsement mode (ECR-43B).
+It could run with other EPSON impact and receipt model too, but I can not test since I do not have those printers. **And it does not work on endorsement mode (ECR-43B) at all.**

-This code is ported from EPSON ImpactReceipt-3.0.0.0.

-Dependency: clang, cups, make
+Dependencies: clang, cups, make

-Build method (root user might be required): ./build.sh & ./install.sh
+Build method (Compile and install the two drivers **separately**, privileges may be required): `./build.sh & ./install.sh`

 Have fun.